 We are working with LifeSplice, a biotech company, to develop agents that can alter the form of proteins that are damaging to nerve cells.
 We call these agents splice modulating oligomers because they alter the way DNA is cut up or spliced to make RNA, the process that determines which variation of a protein is made by your cells.
 In people with ALS and other motor neuron diseases, these toxic proteins lead to nerve cell death.
 By altering these proteins, we might be able to slow or stop the disease process.
 Our splice modulating molecules are now being tested in animals for safety.

-In addition, we are working with the Pharmacology Department at Drexel University College of Medicine to test potential drugs that alter sigma 1 action on nerve cells in our mouse models of ALS.
+In addition, we are working in collaboration with the Pharmacology Department at Drexel University College of Medicine to test potential drugs that alter sigma 1 action on nerve cells in our mouse models of ALS.
 Sigma 1 signalling is important for nerve cell survival and function.
 A mutation in the gene for sigma 1 is responsible for some cases of familial ALS.